finaing/info1_uzh_qa/README.md

 # How to run

 If the two files are in the same directory you can either run the code directly in your IDE or from the command line.
-It will print questions in the terminal and prompt you to answer with "True" or "False", casing does not matter.
-Here is an example:

-`Question: A function that raises an exception returns None.`\
-`Your answer (True/False): false`\
-`Correct!`
+Thanks to @Lunoastro, the code now has a GUI created with tkinter.
+Questions can be answered either with mouse press or with 1 or 2 and at the end it will present the user with a percentage showing how good they were.

 Please note that the code shuffles the questions for each run, but does not log the answers.